Andoiiii/Andoiiii/README.md

 <h3>Hihi Friend :heart:</h3>
-My name is Andy (or Andoiii on the Internet), and I am a CS/BBA student at the University of Waterloo/ Wilfred Laurier University, 1st year.
+My name is Andy (or Andoiii on the Internet), and I am a CS/BBA student at the University of Waterloo/ Wilfrid Laurier University, 1st year.
-Looking forward to learning how to code properly and to do things with said code.
+Looking forward to learning!
-Also looking for Employment as a Software Development Intern/Junior for Summer 2023.

 <h4>Languages I know </h4>
 <list>